 Multi-Network Debit Cards are debit cards with both Visa and eftpos or both Mastercard and eftpos logos.
-The chip on the card has the capability to be routed via either debit scheme network.
+The chip on the card gives it the capability to be routed via either scheme’s network.

-How can Merchant Choice Routing help lower operating costs?
+How can Merchant Choice Routing help lower my operating costs?

-It gives the merchant a choice.
-Transactions get directed to a debit scheme network which generally attracts lower fees – thereby reducing the merchant’s overall costs.
-Note: This depends on how the merchant fees are structured and priced for different types of transactions.
+MCR gives you a choice.
+Transactions can be directed through a debit scheme network, which generally attracts lower fees – thereby reducing your overall costs.
+Note: this depends on how your fees are structured and priced for different types of transactions.
 For example, if you are paying a flat percentage rate for transactions, then MCR isn’t an option.

 |Mastercard and Visa routing